Denys Lombard

-Denys Lombard (1938 – January 8, 1998) was a leading Asian expert with contributions to Southeast Asian studies, Sinology, and the history of maritime Asia.
+Denys Lombard (1938 – January 8, 1998) was a French historian.
+He was an expert of Asia with contributions to Southeast Asian studies, Sinology, and the history of maritime Asia.
 He was famous for efforts to compare insular Southeast Asia and the Asian Seas to the Mediterranean area.

 Early life and education

-Lombard was born in Marseilles, France.
+Lombard was born in Marseille, France.
 His father was Maurice Lombard, Director of Studies at the École Pratique des Hautes Études (EPHE) in Paris and colleague of Fernand Braudel.

 Lombard possessed at least six academic degrees, including a graduate degree in history and four degrees in languages (Chinese, Malay-Indonesian, Cambodian and Thai).
 He spoke over a dozen languages.

 Career

 Lombard was the head of the Division des Aires Culturelles in the École des Hautes Études en Sciences Sociales (EHESS) and the director of the École Français d'Extrême-Orient (EFEO) from 1993 to 1998.

 His major work on Indonesia was the three volume work Le carrefour javanais.